By Burning Hay Wagon Productions

 - James Roberts, M.D., Medical Director, Mayo Clinic Health System-Home Health & Hospice

 Consider the Conversation: A Documentary on a Taboo Subject examines multiple perspectives on end-of-life care and includes information and experiences gathered from interviews with patients, family members, doctors, nurses, clergy, social workers, and national experts from around the country.
-While in production, Mike and Terry donated more than 3,500 hours to the effort which included shooting 70 hours of film and conducting in-depth interviews with 40+ individuals from California, Illinois, Indiana, New Hampshire, Massachusetts, New York, Vermont and Wisconsin.
-The film begins with "person on the street" interviews conducted in New York City.
+While in production, Mike and Terry donated more than 3,500 hours to the effort which included shooting 70 hours of film and conducting in-depth interviews with 100+ individuals from California, Illinois, Indiana, New Hampshire, Massachusetts, New York, Vermont and Wisconsin.
+The film begins with "person on the street" interviews conducted in New York City and ends with Vermont author Stephen Kiernan answering the simple question, "Why don't more people receive hospice care?"

 Among the national experts interviewed were: